adriana-olszak/promo-editor/README.md

 ### Fetch

 For fetching images I used browser Fetch API that have all what is needed to perform such a simple task.
-For bigger application I'll use RxJS (redux-observable) which will allow e.g. cancellation of request or dispach of multiple actions.
+For bigger application I would use RxJS (redux-observable) which will allow e.g. cancellation of request or multi-action dispach.

 ## Pain points during development
+In general all pain points were strongly connected with not knowing react-dnd package specifics.
+In detail:
 1. Positioning of elements using react-dnd monitors when drop element is dragged from outside of target.
 2. Positioning of texts in the center of target.